nobody-famous/alive-lsp/README-dev.md

 ### Testing and Debugging

-There are two testing configurations that will work.
+There are three possible testing configurations:
-One of them just tests changes to Alive-lsp, the other is useful when integrating changes to Alive and Alive-lsp.

-Debugging Lisp code, even with Alive, is different from most other languages.
-Breakpoints and stepping through code are not available for Common Lisp.
-Nor will the Common Lisp stack trace mechanisms be accessible since the LSP server is running in a thread and inaccessible to the user.
+* Just test changes to Alive-lsp.
+* Test integration of Alive and Alive-lisp, making changes to both.
+* Run Alive-lsp in a REPL to debug crashes and set breakpoints.

 #### Testing Alive-lsp